-The Tampa Bay area offers numerous attractions from Busch Gardens to the Florida International Museum.
-Go to the Where 2 Go page for a listing of major attractions in the area.
+The Tampa Bay area offers numerous attractions from Busch Gardens to the Florida Aquarium.
+Go to the Things to Do / Places to Go page for a listing of our favorite attractions in the area.

 Backpacks, duffle bags and large bags are not permitted in the stadium.
 For more details see Prohibited Items.

 Must be checked by the FHP before display.
 No advertisements, no wood or metal can be used.
 Must be in good taste.
 May not be hung over equipment or existing signage including field wall.

 The Tampa Bay Area has some of the best beaches in the world.
 In fact, two are ranked in the Top 10.
 For more information link to the VisitTampaBay.com and St. Petersburg/Clearwater Area Visitor Bureau sites.

 Busch Gardens is located in Tampa and is one of the best attractions in the state.
 Offering a large variety of animal exhibits and thrilling rollercoasters it has something for everyone.
 For more information link to www.buschgardens.com.

 Video cameras are not allowed.
 Camera lenses over 12 inches not permitted.
 No commercial use of photographs shot in stadium.

 Fans needing to park their campers and RVs overnight should check out www.campflorida.com for a list of campgrounds and state parks in the Tampa Bay area.
 Overnight parking is NOT permitted in stadium parking lots.
 On game day campers/RVs over 25 feet in length must park in lots 8, 13 or 14.
 Cost is $75 for campers and $100 for buses.